 A new trend among the millennial generation is a desire to “live off the grid.”
 What that phrase means is open to interpretation, but it means being able to disconnect from a power company’s electrical service and generate your electricity.

-Other elements of living off the grid include an independent water supply, food sources, and a comfortable and safe home-shelter.
+Other living elements off the grid include an independent water supply, food sources, and a comfortable and safe home shelter.

-Often, the lure towards this style of living is that its’ much cheaper to live this way than in a traditional setting.
+Often, the lure towards this style of living is that it’s cheaper to live this way than in a traditional setting.
 For homesteaders in the wilds of Alaska, this may be true.
-For those desiring to go off the grid in the lower 48 states, the living costs can be as much or even higher.
+Desiring to go off the grid in the lower 48 states, the living costs can be as much or even higher.

-The next expense if going to be the cost of solar panels or a wind turbine to generate electricity.
+The next expense will be the cost of solar panels or a wind turbine to generate electricity.
 The installed cost of solar panels is around $9 per watt.
 That translates to about $30,000 for a 5 kW system.

-According to the American Wind Energy Association, the cost of a home 5 KW wind turbine is about the same as solar, $30,000.
+According to the American Wind Energy Association, a home 5 KW wind turbine cost is about the same as solar, $30,000.

 Add the cost of digging a well and installing a sewage disposal system of some type, and you have a total value of over $200,000.